cockroachdb/replicator/README.md

-      --immediate                apply data without waiting for transaction boundaries --metricsAddr string       a host:port to serve metrics from at /_/varz --publicationName string   the publication within the source database to replicate --slotName string          the replication slot in the source database (default "cdc_sink") --sourceConn string        the source database's connection string --targetConn string        the target cluster's connection string
+      --immediate                apply data without waiting for transaction boundaries --metricsAddr string       a host:port to serve metrics from at /_/varz --publicationName string   the publication within the source database to replicate --retryDelay duration      the amount of time to sleep between replication retries (default 10s) --slotName string          the replication slot in the source database (default "cdc_sink") --sourceConn string        the source database's connection string --targetConn string        the target cluster's connection string